lukasg-mp4/lukasg-mp4/README.md

 # Hi, I'm Lukas

 I am a fullstack developer.
-I usually work alone and focus on building tools and software that try to reduce redundant tasks.
+I usually work alone and focus on building tools and software that try to make workflows more efficient or expand my knowledge.
 I tend to work on projects that interest me or solve a specific problem I encounter.

 ## About Me
 - I primarily use Python, MQL5 and Rust.